Zoriko81/Frontend-Mentor---QR-code/README.md

 # Frontend Mentor - QR code component

-This is mu sumbit for the QR code challenge from Frontend Mentor.
+This is my sumbit for the QR code challenge from Frontend Mentor.